elkan1788/elkan1788.github.io/content/en/post/2022/02-12-use-sublime-text-build-hugo-site.md

 - Hugofy

->Directly enter 'PCI' in `Sublime Text` with the shortcut of 'Ctrl + Shift + p', select the first item, and enter the above plug-in names one by one for installation.
+>Directly enter `PCI` in `Sublime Text` with the shortcut of `Ctrl + Shift + p`, select the first item, and enter the above plug-in names one by one for installation.

 ## Shortcut key settings

-There are no shortcut keys for 'git' and 'Hugo snippets' here.
+There are no shortcut keys for `git` and `Hugo snippets` here.
 You can only use the `Ctrl + Shift + P` shortcut key + keyword to execute relevant commands.
 Refer to the following:

 -  `Ctrl + Shift + P`  + git (keyword): git commands will be displayed, such as add, commit, push and other common operation functions;